-Allocation of Parental Responsibilities Planning
+Allocation of Parental Responsibilities Overview

 For most fathers getting a divorce, the number one concern is maintaining a close relationship with their children.
 Many fathers believe the odds are stacked against them.
 They believe the mother will automatically get the kids and the best he can hope for is a few weekends a month.